 The Rupert Bunny Foundation Visual Arts Fellowship (RBFVAF) was established in 2005.
 The RBFVAF aims to support a contemporary visual artist with an identifiable commitment to visual arts excellence.
 The successful Fellow will have a desire to extend their arts practice to a new level, expand their imagination and make a contribution to the City of Port Phillip through either/all of the following:

-- Produce an artwork/sthat make significant contribution to the field of contemporary visual art and exhibit within the City of Port Phillip
+- Produce an artwork or artworks that make a significant contribution to the field of contemporary visual art and exhibit within the City of Port Phillip

 - Travel or take up a residency that enables the outcomes of any of the other objectives of the Fellowship

-- Donate an artwork to the Port Phillip City Collection.
+- Donate artwork to the Port Phillip City Collection.

 The Rupert Bunny Foundation Visual Arts Fellowship is overseen by a Reference Committee who provide strategic advice, expertise and recommendations to Council on the dispersal of Rupert Bunny Funds according to the VCF-RBF Deed of Trust.

-The City of Port Phillip congratulates PluginHUMAN, a multi-award-winning and internationally renowned media art duo, Dr Betty Sargeant and Justin Dwyer.
+The 2019 Rupert Bunny Foundation Visual Arts Fellowship recipients, PluginHUMAN, are a multi-award-winning media art duo, Dr Betty Sargeant and Justin Dwyer, who make immersive light installations.